Frequently Asked Questions

 We strive to treat all participants fairly and equally and keep everyone safe while enjoying the program.
 Any requested accommodation must be requested in writing during Step 1: Application.
 This will ensure the smooth and efficient operation of the program for all participants.
 Any requested accommodation will be kept confidential and shared only with relevant MSU Alumni Office staff to ensure the participant’s requests are met to the best of our ability.

 If there are any questions, we encourage prospective participants to contact the MSU Alumni Office prior to registering for the program.

 What is the cancellation policy?

-If individuals need to cancel, a request for a full refund must be made in writing and will result in a $50 administrative fee.
-We are unable to issue any refunds after this date since we have already incurred the majority of the expenses for Grandparents University.
-As a self-funded program, no public funds are used, therefore, refunds after the cancellation date are not possible.
-Please consider this carefully when registering.
+After the registration fee is paid, a request for a full refund must be made in writing by April 22 and will result in a $50 administrative fee per person.
+We cannot issue any refunds after this date since we've already incurred expenses for the program.